 Day 3 – Cruising the Mississippi

-Enjoy a relaxing day on the Mississippi River as Queen of the Mississippi steams her way south.
-There are many areas for relaxing, both indoors and out.
-Take in spectacular river views from the sun deck or the comforts of the Paddlewheel Lounge.
+Enjoy a relaxing day on the Mississippi River as you make your way south along the river.
+While on board there are many areas for relaxing, both indoors and out.
+Take in spectacular river views from the sun deck or the comforts of the spacious lounge.
 (B,L,D)

 Day 4 — Vicksburg, MS

 Vicksburg was a fortress, “The Gibraltar of the Confederacy” and from March to July 1863, Major General Ulysses S. Grant waged a series of bold assaults to capture the city.
 These campaigns, coupled with the fall of Port Hudson, Louisiana, divided the South, and gave the North the control of the Mississippi river it needed.
 Examine the military maneuvers that led to the final success of the Union army during a tour of Vicksburg National Military Park.
 (B,L,D)